 When asked what her school schedule looked like, Ali says that she got up around seven in the morning.
 Then she ate breakfast and did chores.
 Afterward, she and her siblings would begin doing their schoolwork.
 Sometime before lunch her family would gather for their daily Bible reading (please see note below.)

 Ali’s family didn’t try to fit subjects into specific time slots because the time needed to complete a lesson didn’t necessarily match a specific amount of time.

 According to Alison, one of the beauties of homeschooling is it’s flexibility because each kid learns a little bit differently, each family has it’s own style.

 She states that you need to be willing to change something if it’s not working, but also find the things you like and stick with them.

 A Note From HomeSchool ThinkTank

-Please note that HomeSchool ThinkTank is not a faith-based organization, but we are not secular either.
-We love to share a variety of perspectives and stories.
+Please note that HomeSchool ThinkTank is an inclusive organization.
+While we are not a faith-based company, we love to share a variety of perspectives and stories.

 A Short Introduction With Alison Schlagel

 When asked about the benefits of homeschooling, here is what Alison had to say.